BIOLOGY

 REPRODUCTION

-Sexual maturity is attained at 3 – 4 years of age for females and 5 – 6 years for males.
-Monk seals mate in the water and gestation lasts approximately 9 to 11 months, after which a single pup is born on land.
-The pupping season in Greece takes place from August to December with a peak in births during the second week of October.
-Lactation and nursing can last up to 5 months and is the longest known for “true” seals.
-During lactation, mothers do not fast and often leave their pups unattended in the maternal cave in search of food (unlike Hawaiian monk seal mothers who are constantly with their pups, nurse for an intensive 6-week period, and then wean).
-Mediterranean monk seals are slightly polygynous, i.e. an adult male will mate with more than one female and has a small “harem”.
+Sexual maturity is attained at 3-4 years of age for females and 5-6 years for males.
+Monk seals mate in the water and gestation lasts approximately 8 months, after which a single pup is born on land.
+The pupping season appears to have peaks from June to November, however births are recorded all the year around.
+Lactation and nursing can last up to 4 months and is the longest known for “true” seals.
+During lactation, mothers do not fast and often leave their pups unattended in the maternal cave in search of food.
+Mediterranean monk seals are polygynous, i.e. an adult male will mate with more than one female.

 MARINE & TERRESTRIAL HABITAT